AndrewGatenbyVS/snap-migrations/README.md

 ![PHP from Packagist](https://img.shields.io/packagist/php-v/andrewgatenby/snapmigrations.svg)
 ![Packagist](https://img.shields.io/packagist/dd/AndrewGatenby/snapmigrations.svg?color=00cc00&style=flat)

-# Snap Migrations (for Lumen)
+# Snap Migrations (for Lumen & Laravel)

-This package is designed to be used within your TestCase class and allows for Lumen applications to create a static SQL dump of a migrated (and seeded) database.
+This package is designed to be used within your TestCase class and allows for Lumen & Laravel applications to create a static SQL dump of a migrated (and seeded) database.
 It will automatically do this on the first Test run from a TestCase that uses this Trait.
 Each subsequent Test run will then use the SQL dumped copy of the database.